ffwff/lilith/README.md

 ## Running

-A Pentium 4 compatible PC is required to run the OS.
+A CPU with x64 support (with 1 GiB pages) is required to run the OS.
 The Makefile provides a script which will run QEMU on the kernel:

 ```
 make run